Setting Up and Managing Adjudication

 Once all assigned Adjudicators have performed their adjudication, the event can be finalized, or Moderated.
 This is like a final vote performed by a CEC committee.

-This can be found under the Reports menu.
+Moderation is found under the Reports menu:

 1. Select a form in the dropdown field at the top to see the existing records which are assigned to Adjudicators.